forbole/juno/.docs/config.md

 ## Configuration
-The default `config.toml` file should look like the following:
+The default `config.yaml` file should look like the following:

 <details>

-<summary>Default config.toml file</summary>
+<summary>Default config.yaml file</summary>

 ```toml
 [cosmos]